Biathlon Rifles Adult

 Biathlon Rifles Adult:

 For athletes over 18, who want to train and compete on a recreational level.
 Participants do not need prior biathlon experience but must have both a valid firearms license (PAL – Possession and Acquisition License) and basic Nordic skate ski skills.
 Athletes who do not already skate ski MUST take a skate skiing course prior to registering in Biathlon (See ENSC Cross Country for details and options).
-Due to limited space, registration in Sport Biathlon is only on approval of the Biathlon Coordinator and Head Biathlon Coach.
+Due to limited space and rental rifles, registration in Sport Biathlon is only on approval of the Biathlon Coordinator and Head Biathlon Coach.
 You must contact the Biathlon Coordinator before signing up for this program.

 For athletes over 35, who want to train and compete on a recreational level.
 Participants do not need prior biathlon experience but must have both a valid firearms license (PAL – Possession and Acquisition License) and basic Nordic skate ski skills.
 Athletes who do not already skate ski MUST take a skate skiing course prior to registering in Biathlon (See ENSC Cross Country for details and options).
-Due to limited space, registration in Masters Biathlon is only on approval of the Biathlon Coordinator and Head Biathlon Coach.
+Due to limited space and rental rifles, registration in Masters Biathlon is only on approval of the Biathlon Coordinator and Head Biathlon Coach.
 You must contact the Biathlon Coordinator before signing up for this program.

-Season: mid-August to March 31 (weather permitting)
+Season: late-August to March 31 (weather permitting)

 - Ski Equipment: In ENSC Biathlon program you are required to have appropriate skate ski equipment.
-Ski rentals are available through ENSC.

 Locations: Biathlon practices are held at the Edmonton Nordic Biathlon Centre, Strathcona Science Park